miles-no/gather-your-party-with-svelte/workshop-tasks.md

 - Expose the variables `variant`, `small`, and `disabled` so that they can be set by the parent component.
 - Propagate the `click` event from the button to parent components.
-- Use slots to display the content our Button's html tag in parent components.
+- Use slots in our Button component to display the content of our Button's html tag provided in parent components.

 #### Links